Saint Olaf: Name

-Olaf Haraldsson had the given name Óláfr in Old Norse (etymology: Anu- "forefather", -laibaR —"heir").
+Olaf's Old Norse name is Óláfr Haraldsson [ˈoːlɑːvz̠ ˈhɑrɑldsˌson] (Etymology: Anu- "forefather", -laibaR —"heir").
 Olav is the modern equivalent in Norwegian, formerly often spelt Olaf.
 His name in Icelandic is Ólafur [ˈouːlaːvʏr̥], in Faroese Ólavur, in Danish Olav, in Swedish Olof, and in Finnish Olavi.
 Olave was the traditional spelling in England, preserved in the name of medieval churches dedicated to him.
 Other names, such as Óláfr hinn helgi, Olavus rex, and Olaf are used interchangeably (see the Heimskringla of Snorri Sturluson).
 He is sometimes called Rex Perpetuus Norvegiae ("Norway's Eternal King"), a designation which goes back to the 13th century.

+During his lifetime he was known as Olaf "the stout" or simply as Olaf "the big" (Ólafr digri [ˈdiɣre]; Modern Norwegian Olav Digre).
+In modern Norway he is commonly called Olav den hellige (Bokmål; Olaf the Holy) or Heilag-Olav (Nynorsk; the Holy Olaf) in recognition of his sainthood.

 Background

-St. Olaf is attested having been born in Ringerike, yet Ringerike must not be conflated with the modern notion of the district named after the legendary Ringerike of Ivar Vidfamne and Sigurd Hring, which may be regarded as the confederation of five petty kingdoms conferring with the five kings that established Olaf Haraldson as their High King at Hringsakri according to Saint Olafs Saga, King Hrœrekr, King Guðrøðr, King Hring and two others of less certain identity.
+Olaf Haraldsson is attested having been born in Ringerike, yet Ringerike must not be conflated with the modern notion of the district named after the legendary Ringerike of Ivar Vidfamne and Sigurd Hring, which may be regarded as the confederation of five petty kingdoms conferring with the five kings that established Olaf Haraldson as their High King at Hringsakri according to Saint Olafs Saga, King Hrœrekr, King Guðrøðr, King Hring and two others of less certain identity.
 Olaf Haraldsson did not become King of Norway until the Battle of Nesjar.

-St. Olaf was the son of Åsta Gudbrandsdatter and Harald Grenske, a petty king in Vestfold, whom later Icelandic sagas would describe as a great-great-grandchild of Harald Fairhair (who had unified Norway as one Kingdom, establishing a feudalist structure with the kingship far less dependent of local rulers, earls, herses and the so called petty kings).
-Harald Grenski died when Åsta Gudbrandsdatter was pregnant with Olaf.
-He was the son of Gudrød Bjørnsson, King Bjørn Farmann in Vestfold, that is, son of King Harald I Fairhair Halvdansson. Åsta later married Sigurd Syr, with whom she had other children, including Harald Hardrada, who later reigned as king of Norway.
+Olaf Haraldsson was the son of Åsta Gudbrandsdatter and Harald Grenske, a petty king in Vestfold.
+According to later Icelandic sagas, Harald Grenske was the son of Gudrød Bjørnsson, son of King Bjørn Farmann in Vestfold, who was in turn son of King Harald I Fairhair Halvdansson.
+The latter had unified Norway as one Kingdom, establishing a feudalist structure with the kingship far less dependent on local rulers.
+Thus, according to the sagas, Olaf was a great-great-grandson in the male line of the founder of the Norwegian kingdom.
+Harald Grenske died when Åsta Gudbrandsdatter was pregnant with Olaf. Åsta later married Sigurd Syr, with whom she had other children, including Harald Hardrada, who later reigned as king of Norway.

 The petty kings of Ringerike seem to have had some claims to the High Kingship of the Commonwealth of Uppsala posing a possible threat to the royal House of Munsö under King Olof Skötkonung.
-The Earls of Hlaðir and the petty kings of Hringerike had been in conflict since at least King Harald Fairhair assumed power of all of Norway.
+The Earls of Hlaðir and the petty kings of Hringerike, had been in conflict since at least King Harald Fairhair assumed power of all of Norway.